Raising Hope for the 2023 Monarch Migration- Share Your Raise The Migration Results

 Butterfly Eclosure Issues

-Our totals are from all eggs that have successfully hatched.
+Our totals will be taken from all eggs that have successfully hatched in our care.
 We don't count eggs that were parasitized outside or monarchs brought in as caterpillars because they could have parasites too.

 0 disease or parasite issues

 3 healthy males

 There have been a few lessons learned throughout this season and it's the result of having a new outdoor raising setup.